vicentinileonardo/daytrip/README.md

   - in questo caso, ci sarebbe anche il **nesting di risorse** (destinazioni visitate di un utente), una caratteristica di REST che non abbiamo ancora visto

-## Business logic services:

-+ coordinates: talk to geocoding_api_adapter
-  - input: location string
-  - response: coordinates

-+ bounding box (range): talk to range_api_adapter
-  - input: origin_coordinates, entire set of destinations
-  - response: filtered set of destinations

-  - TO BE CITED IN THE REPORT: Both "/reachable_destinations" and "/destinations/reachable" can be considered RESTful resource names.
-However, "/destinations/reachable" is more RESTful compliant as it follows the RESTful principle of using hierarchical URIs to represent relationships between resources.

-  In REST, resources can be organized into a hierarchy based on their relationships with other resources.
-By using a hierarchical URI like "/destinations/reachable", it becomes clear that the reachable destinations resource is a subset of the destinations resource, and it helps to maintain a consistent and logical structure for the API.

-  On the other hand, "/reachable_destinations" does not indicate any relationship between the reachable destinations resource and the destinations resource, which could make the API less intuitive to use and harder to understand.

-  So, "/destinations/reachable" is the more RESTful compliant option.

-  The same reasoning applies to the "/destinations/best" endpoint.

-+ rating destinations: talk to forecast_api_adapter, crowd_api_adapter
-  - response: for each destination, a rating

-+ bounding box + rating destinations
-  - loop through the list of destinations and calculate the rating for each destination